Foster and Kinship Carers are the backbone of the Northern Territory’s child protection system.

 Foster and Kinship Carers are busy families, retirees who want to give back, professionals such as teachers and medical staff, grandparents taking in relatives, Aboriginal people embracing family and everyday Territorians opening their homes and their hearts to children in need.

-For all of them, providing quality care is a rewarding but challenging role.
+For all of them, providing quality care is a rewarding but a challenging role.

 Foster and Kinship Carers Association NT is an independent, non-government, not-for-profit agency set up to help foster and kinship carers meet these challenges by providing support and information on carers rights and services, offering confidential advice and advocating on behalf of carers.